publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch75/schII/m__us_usc_t10_s1475.md

  __References in Text__

     The Military Selective Service Act, referred to in subsec. (a)(5)(B), is [act June 24, 1948, ch.
 625][/us/act/1948-06-24/ch625], [62 Stat.
-604][/us/stat/62/604], as amended, which is classified principally to section 451 et seq. of Title 50, Appendix, War and National Defense.
-For complete classification of this Act to the Code, see References in Text note set out under [section 451 of Title 50][/us/usc/t50/s451], Appendix, and Tables.
+604][/us/stat/62/604], which was classified principally to section 451 et seq. of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification and renumbering as chapter 49 (§ 3801 et seq.) of Title 50.
+For complete classification of this Act to the Code, see Tables.

  __Amendments__